himanshu2454/Kunteksto/docs_source/source/start.rst

     - sh="http://www.w3.org/ns/shacl#"
     - s3m="https://www.s3model.com/ns/s3m/"

 For example, if you want to define an alternate label in addition to the Label field, you could use the SKOS *skos:altLabel* predicate.
-However, if you want to use the predicate *isSettingFor* from the `Information Objects ontology <http://www.ontologydesignpatterns.org/ont/dul/IOLite.owl>`_ then you would need to first define an abbreviation for this ontology in the [NAMESPACES] section of the configuration file.
-You may do this while editing the database.
-Just be sure to save the new configuration before closing the database editor so that your changes are saved before the model generator runs.
+However, if you want to use the predicate *isSettingFor* from the `Information Objects ontology <http://www.ontologydesignpatterns.org/ont/dul/IOLite.owl>`_ then you would need to first define an abbreviation for this ontology in the Namespaces field of the Model.

 .. warning::